-MLM operations are often conflated with illegal pyramid schemes — a model based on recruiting new reps via promising payments solely for their ability to recruit other reps as opposed to actually selling a product.
+I sometimes conflate MLM operations with illegal pyramid schemes — a model based on recruiting new reps via promising payments solely for their ability to recruit other reps instead of actually selling a product.

-Three main factors distinguish a legitimate multi-level marketing operation from a pyramid scheme.
-First, the product the operation revolves around must be legitimate and of high quality.
-Second, the income reps earn has to be from sales of the product or service — not just recruitment.
-Third, recruitment can't be billed or pushed as the primary focus of the operation.
+99% of multi-level marketing operations are legitimate, though, and are distinguished from pyramid schemes in three ways: the product is legitimate and of high quality, the income reps earn comes from sales and recruitment instead of just recruitment, and recruitment isn’t billed or pushed as the primary focus of the operation.

-Keep your eyes on the prize and remain persistent.
+- Keep your eye on the prize and remain consistent.

 1. Understand your product and its value proposition.

-This point is key in any type of sales, but it's particularly pertinent when selling directly.
-As a direct salesperson, you're going to be immediately interfacing with customers.
-You probably won't have any leeway to refer to other materials to help you clear things up or better convey your points.
+I know this point is key in any type of sales, but it’s particularly important in direct sales.
+You’re going to be immediately interfacing with customers, so you probably won’t have a lot of leeway to refer to other materials to help you clear things up or better convey your points.